 Area Winner Circle

 How much do you know about our PWGA Playdays?
-Do you know that all PWGA members are invited to play, they are usually on Mondays, and each area hosts 5 to 8 of them each year?
+Do you know that all PWGA members are invited to play, they are usually on Mondays, and each area hosts five to eight of them each year?
 Each Area has autonomy on how they wish to run their playdays.
 That’s why you might see individual play, team play, 4-ball (partners) games, and other fun events.
 One thing they all have in common is the accumulation of Medallion Points, also known as Area Winner’s Circle (AWC) points.
 The usual prize for each playday is the awarding of golf balls at the conclusion of the playday, sometimes presented at the following playday, and a gift card.
 The Over-the-Field Low Gross and Over-the-Field Low Net winners are “paid” golf balls, as well as one low gross and several low nets in each flight.
 In addition to that, Medallion Points are accumulated throughout the year.